igarrison/httpd/README.md

 HTTPD Cookbook
 =======================

-The HTTPD Cookbook is a "Pure Library Cookbook" (Module Cookbook?) that provides resource primitives for use in recipes.
+The HTTPD Cookbook is a Library Cookbook that provides resource primitives for use in recipes.
 It is designed to be an example to reference for creating highly re-usable cross platform cookbooks.

-This cookbook does its best to follow platform native idioms at all times.
-This means things like logs, pid files, sockets, and service managers work "as expected" by an administrator familiar with a given platform.

 Scope
 -----